-Melania Trump’s Dress Choices Have Political Weight Beyond Looking Good
+Yes, Melania Trump’s Fashion Choices Have A Message Beyond Looking Good

 We don't know a whole lot about Melania Trump.
 She's been something of an enigma since her husband, Donald Trump, started his first term as president.
 What does she stand for?
 What does she really think of Trump's presidency?
 What does being a first lady mean to her?
 If we put on our detective hats, there might be a lot of answers to those very questions hiding in plain sight.
 Melania Trump's dress choices hold political weight — even if it's in the most quiet, subtle ways.

 To start, the clothing that first ladies wear can speak volumes.
 They can be used to signify respect for other cultures during trips abroad.
 They can help promote American designers.
 They can be used to project their administration's values and brand.
 And, perhaps most significantly, they can serve as a quiet tool in response to tragedy.

 Trump has bucked certain traditions when it comes to her clothing choices as a first lady — and that says a lot.